robincornett/display-featured-image-genesis/README.md

 * `.featured-image-overlay` style appended to the post/page title if Move Excerpts option _is not_ selected (default).
 * `.excerpt` (for single posts/pages) and `.archive-description` (for archives) are styled as a unit.
 These are the containers for the post/page/archive/taxonomy title and description if the Move Excerpts option _is_ selected.
 * `.featured` is appended to the large image output directly above the post/page content.

-#### New: Add Your Featured Image to Your RSS Feed

-Now you can add the Featured Image from each post to your RSS feed.
-This is an optional setting and applied intelligently:

-* if your feed is set to output the full text, the Featured Image will be added to the beginning of your post content as a full width image.
-* if your feed is set to output only the summary of your content, the Featured image will be added to the beginning of your summary as a thumbnail, aligned to the left.

-You can check/change your feed settings on your site's Settings > Reading page.

 ## Requirements
 * WordPress 3.8, tested up to 4.1